Safety and Community Standards

 The first attempt at resolution of a conflict will be information, consisting of the parties involved.
 It is expected that most grievances can come to an equitable resolution in this manner.
-However, if the complaint is not resolved, the grievance can be presented in writing with supporting allegations, within 10 days of the incident, to the appropriate personnel.
+However, if the complaint is not resolved, the grievance can be presented in writing with supporting allegations, within 10 days of the incident, to the Student Advocacy Board.

 For additional information on Bay State College's Grievance Policy, please click here.

 For students that take 100% of their courseload online, there are additional methods by which grievances may be filed.

 For Massachusetts Residents and Online Students in Non-SARA Member States and Territories

 After you have exhausted the complaint procedures made available by Bay State College, located at this link, if your complaint has not been resolved, you may file a consumer complaint with the Massachusetts Department of Higher Education by using the students may submit a written complaint to the Massachusetts Department of Higher Education through the student complaint form.
 The DHE consumer complaint form should be used by students who are located in:

 - Non-SARA Member States or Territories (e.g., California, Guam, etc.)

 For Online Students Located in SARA Member State and Territories

 After you have exhausted the complaint procedures made available by Bay State College, located at this link, if your complaint has not been resolved, you may file a complaint with the DHE by using the SARA complaint form.
 The DHE SARA complaint form should be used by students who are located in SARA member states and territories.
 This includes all students who are located in SARA member states and territories for the purposes of completing out-of-state learning placements, such as internships, practica, clinical experiences, etc. in SARA member states and territories outside Massachusetts.